A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-In \cref{fig:aff_coefs}(left), we visualize the number of affine components of the local corrector models that are directly associated with the number of affine components in $A_\mu$.
-Thus, the number of affine components can be determined by the number of thermal blocks that lie in the patch.
-The thermal blocks are highlighted in green, and since $\kl=3$, the resulting affine components can be counted in the plot.
-For instance, the lower-left element's patch only reaches the lower-left thermal block (resulting in $2$ affine coefficients).
-Moreover, the elements that directly lie inside the inner thermal blocks have a patch that reaches up until all $9$ neighboring blocks (resulting in $18$ affine components each).
-The discussed patch instances are highlighted in red in \cref{fig:aff_coefs}.
+In \cref{fig:aff_coefs}(left), we visualize the number of affine components of the local corrector models directly associated with the number of components in $A_\mu$, which can be determined by the number of thermal blocks that lie in the patch.
+The thermal blocks are highlighted in green, and since~$\kl=3$, the resulting affine components can be counted.
+For instance, the lower-left element's patch only reaches the lower-left thermal block (resulting in $2$ affine components).
+Moreover, the elements in the interior have a patch that reaches up until all $9$ neighboring blocks (resulting in $18$ affine components each).
+The discussed patches are highlighted in red in \cref{fig:aff_coefs}.
 We conclude that the corrector problems have a more minor parameter dependence than globalized RB methods.
-In turn, the local RB models can be expected to require less basis functions.
+In turn, we can expect the local RB models to require fewer basis functions.

-In \cref{fig:aff_coefs}(right), the final local RB size of the Stage~1 models is depicted.
+In \cref{fig:aff_coefs}(right), the local RB size of the Stage~1 models in Method 4 is depicted.
 It can be seen that the model requires a relatively rich space at the coarse elements that are close to the "jumps" in the desired parameter, cf~\cref{fig:thermal_block}.
 As expected, the low conductivity blocks in the middle of the domain do not require many RB enrichments since the optimization problem in these blocks is less demanding.
 In addition, from solely looking at \cref{fig:aff_coefs}(left), one would guess that the local patch problems that admit the highest number of affine components require the most basis functions.
-The fact that this expectation is not valid further proves that the optional enrichment plays a significant role in the algorithm.
+The fact that this expectation is invalid proves that the optional enrichment can play a significant role in the algorithm.

-We note that all compared methods indeed converged up to the chosen tolerance $\tau_\text{{FOC}}$ to the same point, and it was posteriorly verified that the point is indeed a local optimum.
-In \cref{tab:TRRBLOD_1} and \cref{tab:TRRBLOD_2}, we report relevant information on the evaluation counts, the iteration, and the observed run times.
+All compared methods indeed converged up to the chosen FOC-tolerance to the same point, and it was verified that the point is indeed a local optimum.
+We intentionally stopped the FEM-based methods earlier (with $\tau_\text{{FOC}}^\text{{FEM}} = 10^{-4}$) to obtain a comparable optimization error $e^{\Jhat,\text{rel}}(\bar{\mu})$ of up to $10^{-6}$, which is due to the known LOD-error mentioned above.
+In \cref{tab:TRRBLOD_1}, \cref{tab:TRRBLOD_2}, and \cref{fig:J_error}, we report relevant information on the evaluation counts, the iteration, and the observed run times.
+We note again that the run times include all computational costs until convergence of the algorithm (including all offline expenses).